Gift Icon

 Impact on equity

-According to horizontal equity, citizens that have similar resources and abilities should receive the same treatment.
+According to horizontal equity, citizens who have similar resources and abilities should receive the same treatment.
 This principle is violated by automobile dependency because external costs are increased.

 We have financial subsidies like road services that aren’t paid by users and free parking, as well as externalities outside the market like accident risk, noise, and air pollution.
 People who don’t drive often or at all must subsidize those who use this type of transport.

-In terms of income, vertical equity presumes that policy must treat income in a progressive manner, and therefore give more benefits to households with a lower income than to those who earn more.
-For example, equitable would be programs and policies benefiting the poor.
+In terms of income, vertical equity presumes that policy must treat income in a progressive manner and, therefore, give more benefits to households with a lower income than to those who earn more.
+For example, equitable programs and policies benefit the poor.

 However, this goal is violated by vehicle dependency.
 Households with lower incomes don’t drive as much as those with higher earnings.
 They also bear local road tax expenses, reduced mobility if they don’t drive at all, parking subsidies, health risks created by pollution and accidents, etc.

 However, there are better alternatives.
 Households with low incomes don’t drive as much as wealthier citizens.
-Poor drivers can benefit from parking subsidies, but a subsidy on transport would benefit everyone, even non-drivers, therefore being even more progressive.
+Poor drivers can benefit from parking subsidies, but a subsidy on transport would benefit everyone, even non-drivers, and would, therefore, be even more progressive.

 There are great costs imposed by automobile dependency on poor people due to it cutting down travel options that don’t rely on the automobile and increasing necessary travel length to reach various destinations.
 Households with low incomes must suffer a large financial burden due to automobile dependency, because the need to use and own a car is growing.